 Factors such as making sure that text isn’t too small to be read, links aren’t hard to tap, and signs of content not being optimized for mobile devices are essential as mobile web traffic continues to surpass and exceed desktop traffic year over year.
 Regardless of the device type, the changes required to make a site mobile-friendly improve the user experience for all.

 The last metric we’re going to look at is a lack of intrusive interstitials.
 Of course, no one likes pop-ups, and as of this video, there is no automated tool to alert you to intrusive interstitials on your site.
 But if you have pop-ups, you probably already know about them.
-They’re typically found on sites that have sketchy advertisements or are intentionally deceitful with their user interfaces.
+They’re typically found on sites with sketchy advertisements or intentionally deceitful with their user interfaces.

 As Googlebot crawls the web, it looks for these types of interstitials popping up, blocking the page, and generally causing a worse user experience.
 It is essential to know that this does not include legal interstitials, things like privacy policies or cookie notifications, or login prompt for sites that require them or when content requires a subscription to be accessed.
 Those legitimate use cases for interstitials are recognized as legitimate by Googlebot and should not cause any problem for you.
 If you have a URL that is being flagged as having intrusive interstitials, fixing it depends mainly on the specific problem.